-Not my thing personally BUT as you can see it’s one of those “on the fence” ingredients.
+Phenoxyethanol is not our thing, BUT as you can see it’s one of those “on the fence” ingredients.
 Some green beauty brands choose to use it, some don’t.
-There are a couple other “on the fence” ingredients in green beauty for example like grapefruit seed extract, isolates and other ethoxylated ingredients which is a post for another day.
-But the point is, we all need to choose for ourselves what our own personal brand of green beauty is and follow that.
+There are a couple other “on the fence” ingredients in green beauty for example, like silicone-based ingredients, silver, isolates and other ethoxylated ingredients (learn more about some of these here).
+But the point is, we all need to choose for ourselves what our own personal brand of ethical beauty is and follow that.

-Here are my top three faves at Sephora:
+Our top three faves at Sephora

 And P.S.
 Sephora is a great place to shop online because they offer free shipping for returns and will take back new or gently used product.
 This means you can order a foundation or a lipstick in a couple colors, test them out and keep only what works for you!

 Do you shop Clean at Sephora?

 “Clean beauty” is an unregulated term, but when people talk about it, they’re referring to beauty products that have tried to take into consideration the health of people and the planet in formulation.
 Learn more here.

 The Clean at Sephora program features “brands formulated without phthalates, formaldehyde, formaldehyde releasers, oxybenzone, octinoxate and more.”
 More on how that breaks down here.